basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/querying-erlang.md

 ```

  While individual `Customer` and `Order` objects don't change much (or shouldn't change), the `Order Summaries` object will likely change often.
-It will do double duty by acting as an index for all a customer's orders, and also holding some relavent data such as the order total, etc.  If we showed this information in our application often, it's only one extra request to get all the info.
+It will do double duty by acting as an index for all a customer's orders, and also holding some relevant data such as the order total, etc.  If we showed this information in our application often, it's only one extra request to get all the info.

 ```erlang
 {ok, FetchedCustomer} = riakc_pb_socket:get(Pid,